 After conversing mostly with the regular filmy folks, we decided to have tete-a-tete with Vivek Khatkar, the young, dynamic and debutante producer behind the upcoming LAHORE, a film that is huge on acclaim and hype, much before its release.
 So here we go.

+Tell us something about yourself Vivek.
 I come from a family which is into real estate business in Gurgaon.
 LAHORE is our first foray into the Hindi film industry.

+When did the idea of making LAHORE first come into your mind?
 Actually from a long time, four years or so back, when Sanjay Puran Singh Chauhan came to us with the story.
 You won't believe this; not only were we convinced about the subject but Sanjay was on board instantly as the director!

 In these days, when the in thing is recovering the investment as soon as possible, with commercially viable subjects, why did you choose such an

 'LAHORE will make people think'

 unconventional and thought provoking subject like LAHORE?
 What you say is right, but as you must have seen in the last couple of years, many seemingly safe projects have failed, despite all the gimmicks and money thrown in.
 We believe that by making an intelligent and interesting film like LAHORE, if we can make people think, they will come back again to watch it!
 If we are putting in 25 crores in a venture, it is better to put it in a project that leaves an impact.
 We are confident about our subject and you will see the results on 19th March.

 Why didn't you choose any big commercial name/star, instead of good artists for the cast of LAHORE?
 LAHORE is mainly a 13 character film.
 If I had chosen a top star, the script would have been altered and become star centric rather than the superb product that we now have, based on our original story.